-Subwoofers may be front-firing (the primary driver faces forward) or down-firing (the driver is located on the bottom of the subwoofer).
+Subwoofers can either have the main driver facing forward or on the bottom of the subwoofer.
 It performs best when the front-firing subwoofer is situated closer to the primary speakers.

 A stereo sound system must have speed, clarity, and exact intonation of individual tones.
 Forward-firing engines create significantly more of them than down-firing engines.
 As a consequence, the bass will sound quick and forceful.

 Ported subwoofers are those that have ports that go directly to the interior.
 Subwoofers with no ports are referred to as sealed subwoofers.
 The most often utilized subwoofers are sealed because they are less expensive than ported subwoofers.